oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/jacobi_iterative/README.md

 ### Running Samples In DevCloud

 If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide
+For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).

 1. Open a terminal on your Linux system.